-Sam Tielemans is a licensed marriage and family therapist in Las Vegas, NV.
+Sam Tielemans is a licensed marriage and family therapist in Las Vegas, Nevada.
 He specializes in the area of addiction and shame, and he works with clients to overcome negative beliefs about themselves in order to find relief and happiness.
 He knows firsthand the impact of shame on spirituality and how negative beliefs and emotional weight can get in the way of feeling connected with God.
 After learning and apply the tools necessary to work through and heal shame, he’s found relief and a closeness with the Lord and now he’s excited to be able to share those same tools with other people so they can experience the same results.
 He has been married for almost 5 years and has a 2-year-old daughter, and he currently serves as the elders quorum president in his ward.

 Enter Sam…